lucasteles/Backdash/docfx/docs/troubleshooting.md

 ```

 In other words, your game state should be determined solely by the inputs, your rendering code should be driven by the
-current game state, and you should have a way to easily advance the game state forward using a set of inputs without
+current game state and you should have a way to easily advance the game state forward using a set of inputs without
 rendering.

 ## Make Sure Your Game State Advances Deterministically

 Once you have your game state identified, make sure the next game state is computed solely from your game inputs.
 This
 should happen naturally if you have correctly identified all the game state and inputs, but it can be tricky sometimes.
-Here are some things which are easy to overlook:
+Here are some things that are easy to overlook:

 ### Beware of Random Number Generators

 Many games use random numbers in the computing of the next game state.
 If you use one, you must ensure that they are
-fully deterministic, that the seed for the random number generator is same at frame 0 for both players, and that the
+fully deterministic, that the seed for the random number generator is the same at frame 0 for both players, and that the
 state of the random number generator is included in your game state.
 Doing both of these will ensure that the random
 numbers which get generated for a particular frame are always the same, regardless of how many
 times [Backdash](https://github.com/lucasteles/Backdash) needs to rollback to that frame.